LISTEN TO THIS ARTICLE:

 In a 2017 Covenant House study of over 900 temporarily homeless youth, nearly one in five reported human trafficking, and almost a third of youth engaged in a sex trade.
 Over 91% of all homeless youth reported fraudulent job offerings.
 Some reports indicate that most are approached within the first 48 hours of becoming homeless.
 As many as 19% reported engaging in survival sex for food or shelter.
 Thirty-three percent of LGBTQ+ youth reported being victims of sex trafficking, with horrific details of sexual slavery such as rape and kidnapping.

-Sex trafficking is perpetrated on LGBTQ+ youth at twice the rate of their straight or cisgendered counterparts.
+LGBTQ+ youth suffer in sex trafficking at twice the rate of their straight or cisgendered counterparts.
 It’s just one of the reasons why transgender youth are at increased risk for suicide.
 The Modern Slavery Project and Covenant House state that actual numbers are probably even higher.
 Sadly, there are likely many unreported cases.
 Over half of youth who identified as transgender had made at least one suicide attempt.
 That’s two-and-a-half times that of people who identified as cisgender.
 Indya Moore admits to making a suicide attempt during their harrowing years of adolescence.
 As a survivor, they want to use their platform to help save the lives of others, according the the Elle article.

-Sex trafficking is perpetrated on LGBTQ+ youth at twice the rate of their straight or cisgendered counterparts, just one of the reasons why transgender youth are at increased risk for suicide.
+LGBTQ+ youth suffer in sex trafficking at twice the rate of their straight or cisgendered counterparts, just one of the reasons why transgender youth are at increased risk for suicide.

 Attacks on transgender people